mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 And third is *the world of formlessness*.
 This is *just* the spiritual world.
 [In Japanese] we call this *mushiki-kai*. *Mu* is *non*. *Shiki* is *rupa* in Sanskrit.
 Usually *rupa* is translated as *form*, but *rupa* in Sanskrit means to get something in a dualistic way.
 In other words, always separating: seeing something, hearing something separately, between subject and object.
 That is what is called *rupa*: form, the material world, the dualistic world.
 So *mushiki* means non-*rupa*, non-form.
 So *formlessness*.

-So dhyāna, zazen, does not take place in the world of desire.
-The practice of dhyāna starts in the world of form.
+So *dhyāna*, zazen, does not take place in the world of desire.
+The practice of *dhyāna* starts in the world of form.
 There is no dhyāna in the world of desire.
 That’s an interesting point.

 #### 09:45